fishcus/KAP-manual/en/install/quick_install_MapR_cluster.en.md

   ln -sfn $KYLIN_HOME/conf/profile_min $KYLIN_HOME/conf/profile
   ```

 - If you use Kafka and can't connect to Zookeeper, please note that the default of Zookeeper's service port in the MapR environment is 5181, not 2181.
-The ports can be confirmed as follows:
+The ports can be confirmed as follow:

 - ```shell
   netstat -ntl | grep 5181